dilakekec/NeoMama/README.md

-> Flutter app source is located inside `mobile_app/` directory
+> Flutter app source is located inside `mobile_app/` directory This project was submitted as part of Harvard's CS50 course.
+It is fully built by Dila Dicle Kekeç, a self-taught developer and mother of one 💜
 # NeoMama

 ## 👩‍💻 Author

 **Dila Dicle Kekeç**
 A geography teacher turned developer — building tools for real life.